 Are you open to the public?

-We are open by appointment only, for custom visits or for scheduled retreats.
+We are open by appointment only for limited seasonal tours (June 1 – October 7) or scheduled retreats.
 (Read our Guest Guidelines here.)
 While we recognize that connecting deeply with wildlife is an important part of achieving our mission, our animals’ safety and quality of life are our greatest concern.
 To find a balance between these goals, we limit the number of visits per year to minimize the animals’ exposure to the public.
 However, we offer public talks, online forums, and many other forms of outreach.

 Can I volunteer at Earthfire?